tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 |Clear Page|Blob Storage (b)|Object (o)|Write (w)|

 > [!NOTE]
-> The `Delete` permission allows breaking a lease on a blob or container with versions 2017-07-29 and later.
+> The `Delete` permission allows breaking a lease on a blob or container with version 2017-07-29 and later.

 ### Queue Storage